sciZer0/7/v/README.md

 As its native token the
-blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.
+blockchain has a governance token — specifically, **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

 In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total-supply.